hcederna/notes-email/README.md

 ### Download the repository

 Click `Clone or download` and `Download ZIP`.
 Once the download is complete, unzip the file and drag it onto your desktop.
+Rename the directory `notes-email`.

 ### Install necessary packages